bsnyder/spring-profiles-with-maven/README.md

 why the Spring profiles are not being enabled by system properties either on the command line or in a Maven POM file.

+**Update** It turns out that the problem is due to Maven not actually passing along the property as a true JVM system property.
+So the trick to tell Maven never to fork like so:

+    $ mvn clean install -Dspring.profiles.active=postgresql -DforkMode=never

+Using the command above will allow the test to run successfully.
+I should have thought of the Maven forking but I just completely overlooked it.

+Thanks, Sam!

 Steps to Recreate Problem
 -------------------------